nix-community/nix4nvchad/README.md

 home.packages = [ pkgs.neovim ];
 ```

-# Use your own NvChad
+# Use your own NvChad configuration

-You can use your own nvchad by providing [Starter](https://github.com/NvChad/starter) repo by following steps.
+You can use your own NvChad configuration by providing your own repository or local folder.
+It has to follow the structure of [the NvChad starter](https://github.com/NvChad/starter) (a fork or local copy).

 ```nix
   inputs = {